-This school is committed to supporting children who self-harm or attempt to self-harm and our full response/commitment is laid out in a separate 'Managing Self Harm Policy' document available on the school website.
+This school is committed to supporting children who self-harm or attempt to self-harm and our full response/commitment is laid out in a separate 'Managing Self Harm Policy' document.

 Self-harm is any self-injurious behaviour where the intent is to deliberately cause harm to one's own body or suicidal thoughts or actions.